-Get ready for an inspiring lineup of speakers at the BCcampus Regional Roadshow!
-Our esteemed speakers come from diverse backgrounds and bring a wealth of expertise to each stop.
+Get ready for an inspiring lineup of presenters at the BCcampus Regional Roadshow!
+The presenters come from diverse backgrounds and bring a wealth of expertise to each stop.

 Britt Dzioba

 Britt Dzioba (she/her) is an advisor on the learning and teaching team at BCcampus where she works to support educators in developing their digital skills through resource development.
+As a neurodivergent educator, she is passionate about helping faculty create more inclusive learning environments that support neurodivergent students.
 Britt holds a Master of Education from the University of British Columbia, specializing in adult learning.
 Her graduate research focused on digital literacy education in community-based programs.

 Josie Gray